 Our Front Porch helps families who are in danger of homelessness and poverty due to a home fire.
 We provide disaster recovery in the form of emergency housing, disaster case management, trauma recovery services, and housing navigation – in the gap areas where Red Cross, other organizations, and government agencies don’t provide support.
-We also have a rental property where our clients can live affordably and safely while we help them find their next permanent home.
+Our rental property is where clients can live affordably and safely while we help them find their next permanent home.
 We utilize a holistic approach to address the cascading effects one experiences following a disaster.

 Our Front Porch will be the leader in long term disaster recovery in every community.